wednesday-solutions/automated-dora-metrics/guide/target-metrics/Readme.md

 - Ensure you have a valid [component](https://developer.atlassian.com/cloud/compass/components/what-is-a-component/) created in the compass dashboard.
   _You can follow [this](https://developer.atlassian.com/cloud/compass/components/create-view-update-and-delete-components/) guide get started with compass and components_

-- Once your component is available, you can create metrics that correspond to the names of the desrired metrics from the `data.yaml` listed [here]() that you would like to push to your compass component. _[Guide](https://developer.atlassian.com/cloud/compass/components/create-connect-and-view-component-metrics/) for compass metrics_
+- Once your component is available, you can create metrics that correspond to the names of the desrired metrics from the `data.yaml` `listed two points` below that you would like to push to your compass component. _[Guide](https://developer.atlassian.com/cloud/compass/components/create-connect-and-view-component-metrics/) for compass metrics_
 - Once you have created the custom metrics and attached to your component, you can view the curl command that will carry the unique identifiers of the metrics available in the component's dashboard.
 - ## We would like to have the following identities from the CURL of the respective metric :-
 - Breakdown of CURL available in the components metrics UI